ue22-p24/web/notebooks/63-vite-nb.md

   ➜  Local:   http://localhost:5174/
 ```

-and you now know which port number to use
+and now, you know which port number to use

 ### caveats